TovarishFin/cody-lamson/data/languages/my-sql.md

 ---
 language: MySQL
 experience: 1.5 years
+weight: 95
 ---

+## Experience
-Designing and implementing database structures for various apps including prototype for Adidas.
-Experience writing complex queries for application consumption.
+I have designed and implemented database structures for various apps including a prototype for Adidas.
+I have Experience writing complex queries for application consumption.